habbdt/rhgs-configurations/fetch-files/README.md

 Role Name
 =========

-This anisble role perform fetching of some important glusterfs configurations files.
+This anisble role perform fetching of some important systems configuration files.

 Requirements
 ------------